chrisweilacker/Workshop-EventStack/README.md

 ## Step 5

-Add a /events POST and GET Request url that will retrieve all events from the db and store an array of events to the db.
+Add a /event POST and GET Request url that will retrieve all events from the following sample db and store an array of events to the db.

 Some sample data which you can use to test on: